 - 3.0 TDI with active engine mounts to absorb vibration; plug-in-hybrid also with Active Noise Cancellation (ANC)

 - inductive in-car charging at 3.6 kW by Audi Wireless Charging (AWC) as standard for the plug-in-hybrid, charging station optional

-- SUSPENSION: Front and rear suspension both taking form of high-precision five-link layouts
+- SUSPENSION: Front and rear suspension both taking the form of high-precision five-link layouts

 - dynamic all-wheel steering optional